 If the neonate is hypothermic

-Increase the overhead heater in increments of 0.5°C every 15 to 30 minute until the neonate’s temperature is within normal range.
+Increase the overhead heater in increments of 1 bar every 15 to 30 minute until the neonate’s temperature is within normal range.
+Do not overheat the baby.
+Once they reach the desired temperature, continue to check and reduce the babytherm as required until the temperature stabilises.

 Assess temperature every 30 minutes to one hour to monitor temperature and success of warming.